 2. What is the Windows Azure Platform?

 Answer: A collective name of Microsoft’s Platform as a Service (PaaS) offering which provides a programming platform, a deployment vehicle, and a runtime environment of cloud computing hosted in Microsoft datacenters.

 3. What are Fault Domains?

-A fault domain is a logical group of underlying hardware that share a common power source and network switch, similar to a rack within an on-premise data-centers.
+Answer: A fault domain is a logical group of the underlying hardware that shares a common power source and network switch, similar to a rack within an on-premise data-centers.
 As you create VMs within an availability set, the Azure platform automatically distributes your VMs across these fault domains.
 This approach limits the impact of potential physical hardware failures, network outages, or power interruptions.

 4. What are Update Domains?

-5. Why doesn’t Azure Redis Cache have an MSDN class library reference like some of the other Azure services?
+5. Why doesn’t Azure Redis Cache has an MSDN class library reference like some of the other Azure services?

 Because each client is different, there is not one centralized class reference on MSDN, and each client maintains its own reference documentation.
 In addition to the reference documentation, there are several tutorials showing how to get started with Azure Redis Cache using different languages and cache clients.
 To access these tutorials, see How to use Azure Redis Cache and click the desired language from the language switcher at the top of the article.

 6. What is a Storage key?

 Answer: Storage keys or Access Keys are used as an authentication mode for accessing the storage services account to manipulate information based on our requirements.
 In Windows Azure, we have an option to provide a Primary Access Key and a Secondary Access Key, even though we will use a single access key to authenticate our application to the storage.
 The main reason to provide the secondary access key is to avoid downtime to the application.
 If we need to change the application access key by regenerating the access key it takes quite some time to take effect; this provides a downtime.